Google wants to power your Workspace experience with AI

 Google is building on the presence of artificial intelligence in its applications by implementing Duet AI for Google Workspace across the board.

 The company will soon roll out Duet AI to Gmail’s mobile app.
 The feature was already available on Workspace, allowing users to use prompts to complete work on Gmail and Docs.
 But the rollout will now allow mobile users to generate emails with information, such as names, that automatically fills itself.
+The feature is in addition to Gmail’s new ‘Help Me Write’ feature.

 The company is also making changes to Docs, allowing writers to use the power of AI to help write content.
 Duet AI will include “smart chips” in the text, data that includes location and status, which the writer can customize.